swisskyrepo/HardwareAllTheThings/docs/debug-interfaces/uart.md

 ##### PulseView / Sigrok

-:warning: In order to make Pusleview working on Windows host, you have to use Zadig driver : https://zadig.akeo.ie/
+:warning: In order to make Pulseview working on Windows host, you have to use Zadig driver : https://zadig.akeo.ie/

 * Click run on the up left corner in order to start the capture
 * Once you get UART communication you can add "protocol decoder"